lusaxweb/vuesax/docs/components/sideBar.md

 ## Static

-You can also use the sidebar in static mode with the property `vs-static`
+You can also use the sidebar in static mode with the property `static`

 :::tip
   when putting the sidebar in static mode its position becomes relative for better manipulation